Dzierzan/OpenSA/README.md

 To launch your project from the development environment you must first compile the project by running `make.cmd` (Windows), or opening a terminal in the SDK directory and running `make` (Linux / macOS).
 You can then run `launch-game.cmd` (Windows) or `launch-game.sh` (Linux / macOS) to run your game.

 For more detailed instructions, I recommend reading this: https://github.com/OpenRA/OpenRA/blob/bleed/INSTALL.md

+Otherwise, go to releases and get the latest stable version.

+# Swarm Assault assets status

+This project does not include any libre assets.
+It still requires vanilla Swarm Assault.
+The game itself hasn't been sold for 20 years, the developers are unreachable and the last publisher Mountain King Studios confirmed they do not possess the IP nor they have any contact to the original developers.
+It's safe to assume the game is abandonware.
+For this reason, when you launch OpenSA project for the first time, the assets will be downloaded and only assets.
+No exe files, so the vanilla game cannot be run.

 # Legal disclaimers